morelandjo/Railways-Untold/README.md

 Railways Untold is currently in Beta.
-I plan to release the source code under an open license once we have exited Beta.
+However I have decided to release the source under a GNU license, check the branches for each codebase.

-For now this repository only serves as an additional place to report bugs and request features.

 If you'd like to join the community we are on discord at: https://discord.gg/3ZTKtx5M